 Questions?
 Contact the CTSI Pilot Core at email@example.com

-CTSI uses the Powered by PInCh® grant submission platform to collect and review all pilot project submissions.
-If applicants have not previously used this system, they should be aware that they will be required to create a new project before they are able to upload their PDF submission.
-Project creation should only take a few minutes and asks applicants to register their project in the system by providing the following information:
+CTSI recently transitioned to using the Pitt InfoReady grant submission platform to collect and review all pilot project submissions.
+If applicants have not previously used this system, they should be aware that they will be required to create a new account before they are able to upload their PDF submission.
+Applicants will be required to register their project in the system by providing the following information: